Infrared - AI-Powered Environmental Simulations

 • Transient Use Area

-• Goal: To measure the percentage of an area within an acceptable wind comfort range for general activities.
+• Goal: To measure the percentage of an area within acceptable comfort range for short-duration activities.

-• User Benefit: Ensures that major pedestrian thoroughfares and public spaces remain comfortable and functional throughout the year.
+• User Benefit: Ensures that pedestrian pathways, plazas, and public spaces remain comfortable for everyday activities like walking, brief stops, and general circulation throughout the year.

 • Pedestrian Safety Area

-• Goal: To measure the percentage of an area not exposed to high-risk wind speeds.
+• Goal: To measure the percentage of an area not exposed to high-risk wind conditions.

 KPIUnitsMetricMetric BinsDescription